 Remember to use only these screws!
 Any other screws will cause serious damage to the opener.

-Insert a 5/16"-18x7/8" hex screw into the trolley stop hole in the T-rail as shown.
+Insert a 5/16"-18x7/8" hex screw into the cover protection bolt hole in the T-rail as shown.
 Tighten securely with a 5/16" lock washer and nut.
-This screw limits trolley travel in the UP direction.